House with heat recovery - which heating system is the best?

 Single-family house surrounded by greenery

-Heat recovery can be combined with various heating systems, although the most effective solution is a heat pump.
+Recuperation can be combined with various heating systems, although the most effective solution is a heat pump.
 An alternative is electric heating, which does not necessarily involve high expenses.
 Especially if someone has photovoltaic panels that produce the energy necessary to heat the building.

 Recuperation and heat pump

-Heat recovery with a heat pump is therefore a beneficial solution, but only if it is properly designed and implemented.
-It is necessary to take into account the efficiency of the device, which is determined, among others, by: depending on the building's area, i.e. the number of rooms and the number of people who will live in the house.
-The offer includes many different models of recuperators, but before choosing the right variant, it is worth seeking the opinion of experts who will help you choose the best solution.
+Heat pump recuperation is therefore a beneficial solution, but only if it is properly designed and executed.
+It is essential to take into account the efficiency of the device, which is determined, among other things, by the area of the building, i.e. the number of rooms, as well as the number of people who will live in the house.
+There are many different models of recuperators available, but before choosing the right option, it is worth seeking the opinion of specialists who will help you choose the best solution.

-Is heating a house with heat recovery cheaper?
+Is home heating with recuperation cheaper?